Thinkmill-learning-paths/npm-publish-and-monorepos/step1/README.md

 ## Step 1 - A Simple Publish

 This task is to publish a package to npm.

 Work inside the directory `/simple-package` or copy the directory's contents to a new project.

-Before publishing, update the scope in the package's name to your own github (npm?) username (why?).
+Before publishing, update the scope in the package's name to your own npm username.
+This will allow you to publish to your own scope

 Validate this works:
 * the published package can be installed in a new project